 Priority Candidate Spotlight: Cicilline, Heinrich, Hirono

-October 29, 2012 by Maureen McCarty, HRC Senior Digital Strategist
+October 29, 2012 by Maureen McCarty, HRC Associate Director of Digital Media

 Just days remain to take action and help secure equality at the ballot box.
 This November, HRC is working to reelect fair-minded leadership with proven track records in supporting LGBT equality.
 In the lead up to Election Day, we’re highlighting a few of the priority candidates.
 Today we’ll look at David Cicillini for U.S. House and Martin Heinrichm and Mazie Hirono for U.S. Senate.

 Cicilline has been a trailblazer and a key advocate for full equality for LGBT Americans.
 Cicilline was a member of the Rhode Island House before he won election as the mayor of Providence, making him first openly gay mayor of a capital city.
 Elected to the U.S. House of Representatives in 2010, Cicilline has joined Reps.
 Barney Frank, Tammy Baldwin and Jared Polis in leading the Equality Caucus and co-sponsored anti-bullying legislation, the repeal of DOMA and the enactment of ENDA.
 A member of the Foreign Affairs committee, Cicilline passed an amendment urging the Secretary of State to discourage foreign governments from condoning murder or other forms of violence against anyone based on sexual orientation.

 Martin Heinrich U.S. Senate, D-New Mexico